awsdocs/amazon-eks-user-guide/doc_source/managed-node-groups.md

 Amazon EKS managed node groups automate the provisioning and lifecycle management of nodes \(Amazon EC2 instances\) for Amazon EKS Kubernetes clusters\.

 **Note**
 [Managed Node Groups](#managed-node-groups) are supported on Amazon EKS clusters beginning with Kubernetes version 1\.14 and [platform version](platform-versions.md) `eks.3`\.
-Existing clusters can update to version 1\.14 to take advantage of this feature\.
+Existing clusters can update to version 1\.14 or later to take advantage of this feature\.
 For more information, see [Updating an Amazon EKS Cluster Kubernetes Version](update-cluster.md)\.
-Existing 1\.14 clusters will be automatically updated to `eks.3` over time to support this feature\.

 With Amazon EKS managed node groups, you don’t need to separately provision or register the Amazon EC2 instances that provide compute capacity to run your Kubernetes applications\.
 You can create, update, or terminate nodes for your cluster with a single operation\.
 Nodes run using the latest Amazon EKS\-optimized AMIs in your AWS account while node updates and terminations gracefully drain nodes to ensure that your applications stay available\.